MicrosoftDocs/azure-dev-docs/articles/terraform/create-k8s-cluster-with-tf-and-aks.md

     ```bash
     cat ./azurek8s
     ```
    If you see `<< EOT` at the beginning and `EOT` at the end, edit the content of the file to remove these.
-This is necessary, otherwise you could receive the following message: `error: error loading config file "./azurek8s": yaml: line 2: mapping values ​​are not allowed in this context`
+This is necessary, otherwise you could receive the following message: `error: error loading config file "./azurek8s": yaml: line 2: mapping values ??????are not allowed in this context`

 1. Set an environment variable so that kubectl picks up the correct config.